xavierlepretre/liquidity/docs/sphinx/src/usage/index.rst

-    --counter N              Set the counter for the operation instead of retrieving it --tezos-node <addr:port>  Set the address and port of a Tezos node to run or deploy contracts (default: 127.0.0.1:8732) --protocol                Specify protocol (mainnet, zeronet, alphanet) (detect if not specified) --delegatable             With --[forge-]deploy, deploy a delegatable contract --spendable               With --[forge-]deploy, deploy a spendable contract --forge-deploy <INPUTS>   Forge deployment operation for contract --deploy <INPUTS>         Deploy contract
+    --counter N              Set the counter for the operation instead of retrieving it --tezos-node <addr:port>  Set the address and port of a Tezos node to run or deploy contracts (default: 127.0.0.1:8732) --protocol                Specify protocol (mainnet, zeronet, alphanet) (detect if not specified) --delegatable             With ``--[forge-]deploy``, deploy a delegatable contract --spendable               With ``--[forge-]deploy``, deploy a spendable contract --forge-deploy <INPUTS>   Forge deployment operation for contract --deploy <INPUTS>         Deploy contract
-    --signature <SIGNATURE>     Set the signature for an operation --inject <OPERATION.bytes>        Inject a sign operation
+    --signature <SIGNATURE>     Set the signature for an operation --inject <OPERATION.bytes>        Inject an operation to sign

 Calling a contract
 ~~~~~~~~~~~~~~~~~~

 To call an already deployed smart contract you need to forge a
-transfer operation, sign this operation ans inject it to a Tezos
+transfer operation, sign this operation and inject it to a Tezos
 node.
 This can be performed separately or all at once with the command
 ``--call``.